clu-ling/py-processors/README.md

 # It may take a minute or so to load the large model files.
 api.start_server("path/to/processors-server.jar")

+# try annotating some text using FastNLPProcessor (a CoreNLP wrapper)
-doc = api.annotate("My name is Inigo Montoya.
+doc = api.fastnlp.annotate("My name is Inigo Montoya.
 You killed my father.
 Prepare to die.")

 # There should be 3 Sentence objects in this Document
 len(doc.sentences)